avg —

 FAQ

-How can I remove bitterness from pork liver? +
+How do I remove the bitterness from pork liver? +

-What can I substitute for flour in the mince? +
+What can I use instead of flour in liver cutlets? +

 - Comment